Keyboard amplifier: Comparison with guitar and bass amplifiers

 While electric guitar amplifiers are typically designed to modify the tone of the guitar (e.g., by adding distortion and rolling off high frequencies), keyboard amplifiers intended for general use for a range of keyboard applications usually have very low distortion and extended, flat frequency response in both directions.
-Electric guitar amp combos and amps are usually designed to add colouration to the guitar tone or "sweeten" the tone.
-Keyboard amp combos are usually designed to just reproduce the input signals.
+Electric guitar amp combos and amps are usually designed to add coloration to the guitar tone or "sweeten" the tone.
+Keyboard amp combos are usually designed to reproduce the input signals.
 The exception to this rule is keyboard amplifiers designed for the Hammond organ, such as the vintage Leslie speaker cabinet and modern recreations, which have a tube amplifier which is often turned up to add a warm, "growling" overdrive to the organ sound.
 Electric piano players in rock and funk also often seek to add natural tube overdrive to their sound.

-Unlike bass amplifiers and electric guitar amplifiers, keyboard amplifiers are rarely used in the "amplifier head" and separate speaker cabinets configuration.
+Unlike bass amplifiers and electric guitar amplifiers, keyboard amplifiers are rarely used in the "amplifier head" and separate speaker cabinet configuration.
 Instead, most keyboard amplifiers are "combo" amplifiers that integrate the amplifier, tone controls, and speaker into a single wooden cabinet.
 Another unusual aspect of keyboard amplifiers is that they are often designed with a "wedge" shape, as used with monitor speakers.
 This permits them to be used as monitor speakers (with the amplifier in front of the seated keyboardist, aiming up at them) which is more suitable for a seated keyboardist.